 I like to think of Halloween as rather a mystical time rather than gory and creepy.
 A fun experience for us was when my husband’s boss’s wife who was involved in the theater came to our house when my kids were little.
 She came dressed as a witch, stayed in full character and costume, broom, hunched over and all, and did not talk to anyone but the girls, and then left the same way she came.
 When I watched her walk to her car I wouldn’t have been surprised if she would have ridden off on her broom.
 That really was a cool experience for all of us.
 The girls were in awe of her and I was amazed that she was able to pull off such a good characterization of a witch.

 In our house, I always made it known that a great costume should be a great witch, not the silly princesses that all little girls want to be.
 It was always a great attraction in our neighborhood when you could hear the old witch cackling over her boiling pot of who knows what??? (bad little children possibly!!!)
 Word would spread and you could hear her for blocks and blocks, and no one could resist going to see her.

-In our family there have been several generations of witches.
-Now, the little disobedient grand-girls I have are trying to break from this tradition.
+In our family, there have been several generations of witches.
+Now, the little disobedient grand-girls I have been trying to break from this tradition.
 Maybe great grand-girls will be again swayed to this fun tradition.
 (Remember the boiling pot – maybe naughty, disobedient grand-girls!!

 So, I still feel Halloween is a little bit overrated even though I do love to participate.
 Obviously…